legendarycode3/mastering-javaScript-course/README.md

 		<iii.> Not Operator (!):- The Not operator only uses one operator and flips it into opposite value. <br/>
 		e.g
 		Console.log( !false);    => results equals “true” <br/>

+➡️ **FUNCTIONS** <br/>
+	What is a function: Functions are the fundamental building blocks in javascript.
+A function lets us re-use code.  <br/>
+	NOTE: Functions are values so we can use a function as a parameter in another function we exported <br/>

+	✔️ Defining Functions: <br/>
+		Functions declaration .
+A function definition (also known as “function declaration , or function statement” ) consist of the function keyword followed by: <br/>
+		a) The name of the function.  <br/>
+		b) A list of parameters to the function, enclosed in paranthesis separated by commas.  <br/>
+		c) The javascript statements that defiine the function , enclosed in curly braces , { /* … */ }  <br/>

+	✔️ Function Expression:  Functions can also be created by a function expression.
+Such functioncan be anonymous; It dies not have to have a name.  <br/>

+	✔️ Calling  Functions: Defining a function does not execute.
+Defining it names the function  and specifies what to do when the functionis called.
+Calling the function actually performs the specified actions with the indicated parameters.
+For example, if you define the function add, you could call it as follows:  <br/>

+	✔️ Why do we use Function ? <br/>
+		A function lets us re-use code. <br/>
+		Functions make our easier to update. <br/>

+	✔️ Return Statement:   A return statement  lets us  get value out of a function.
+A  return statement in javascript functions serve to “exit the functions”  executionand optionally provide  value back to the caller.
+When a return statement is encountered , the function immediately stops running, and any code that follows the return statement within the function is not executed.
+If a value is specified after the return keyword, that value is return to the part of the code that called the function.
+If  no value is specified , the function returns undefined.  <br/>

+NOTE: With a “return value or return function” , you can use the value returned outside of a particular function.  <br/>

+	✔️ Parameters:- Parameter are sort the opposite of a return statement.
+“Parameter” puts a value into a function. <br/>
+		While a “return statement” , gets a value out of a function  <br/>
+		A parameter works the same way as a variable.  <br/>

+	✔️ Rules for Parameter Names: <br/>
+		(1) Can’t use special words.
+			eg. function  <br/>
+		(2) Can’t start with number.
+		(3) Can’t use special characters.  <br/>
+			eg. $ _  <br/>

+➡️ **OBJECTS** <br/>